SDL-mirror/SDL/docs/README-amigaos4.md

 Bugs
 ================================================================================

-It's best to report bugs on the project page:
+It's best to report bugs (as tickets) on the project page:

 https://sourceforge.net/projects/sdl2-amigaos4/